Last updated on July 16, 2025

 The mechanic showed up again in the Time Spiral block in 2006.
 Madness showed up in cards from all three sets in the block this time.
 One of the best cards from these sets is Grave Scrabbler, which still sees a fair amount of play in formats like Commander to this day.

-But that rule was changed in Shadows Over Innistrad so that all cards with madness had to go into exile.
+But that rule was changed in Shadows over Innistrad so that all cards with madness had to go into exile.
 There was also the clarification that even though all cards with madness are discarded into exile, it would go into the graveyard and still be considered discarded from your hand if you didn’t choose to play it.
-Madness was also tightly associated with Innistrad’s vampires during this block.

 Anje Falkenrath

-Eventually the mechanic would show up again in Commander 2019’s Merciless Rage precon.
-It was specifically commandeered by Anje Falkenrath, a vampire from Innistrad.
+Madness popped up again in Commander 2019’s Merciless Rage precon.
+The vampire commander deck is led by Anje Falkenrath, a vampire from Innistrad.
 This further cemented the connection between the vampires of Innistrad and the mechanic itself.

-The final appearance of madness was in Modern Horizons 2.
-It showed up exclusively in red and black and worked really well with… um…
+Then in Modern Horizons 2, madness showed up exclusively in red and black and made MH2 drafts work really well with…

 Asmoranomardicadaistinaculdacar (nailed it!) and The Underworld Cookbook.
 What a mouthful.
 Anyone would go mad if they had to say that name over and over again.